Federal PREP Act Liability Protections for COVID-19 Vaccination

 - Program planners include State, local, or tribal governments and their employees who supervise or administer a program relating to “the administration, dispensing, distribution, provision, or use” of a Covered Countermeasure.

-- Qualified persons also include those authorized as part of the public health and medical response of an “Authority Having Jurisdiction” following a declaration of emergency (discussed further below).
+- Persons authorized as part of the public health and medical response of an “Authority Having Jurisdiction” following a declaration of emergency (discussed further below).

 - Covered Countermeasures include vaccines developed and administered to prevent transmission of SARS-CoV-2, as well as any device used to administer the vaccine, as long as the countermeasure has received an appropriate FDA approval/authorization.